ryanraposo/shard-projector/README.md

 - Shard Projector v0.1a may require technical knowledge to work on your system.

-- Incoming (1-3 days) release v0.2a introduces a feature (Add-ins) that enables reliable circumvention of the related issues.
+- Incoming (1-3 days) release v0.2.0 introduces a feature (Add-Ins) that enables, reliable circumvention of the related issues.
 There are no releases planned before then.

 # Features